PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 17:35:31
+Last updated: 2024-04-07 17:36:06
-Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler